-2. RUSSIAN SAUNA - BALI DACHA ( Very cool and beautiful place with flower baths and great russian banya) I suggest to pay a visit around 7 pm.
-There is also small dance floor with a DJ, great thing to do after detoxing your body in sauna is to dance it out)
+2. RUSSIAN SAUNA - BALI DACHA (a Very cool and beautiful place with flower baths and great Russian banya) I suggest to pay a visit around 7 pm.
+There is also small dance floor with a DJ, great thing to do after detoxing your body in a sauna is to dance it out)

 3. Sauna and bonfire at Dragonfly Village on Sat/Sun, suggested time at 6:30 pm, 100k rupees entrance.
 After/ in between sauna sessions you can sit by the bonfire, drink tea or refresh in the pool, also they give you scrub, so before leaving exfoliate, an amazing feeling is guaranteed.

-4. My favorite thing to do was going to massages almost everyday, super cheap especially comparing with the prices in the States.
+4. My favorite thing to do was going to massages almost every day, super cheap especially compared with the prices in the States.

 5. Fire dance is an interesting performance with traditional dances inside the temple

-6. Campuhan Ridge walk is just magical in the evening, at sunsets, or in the morning before the sunrise.
+6. Campuhan Ridge's walk is just magical in the evening, at sunsets, or in the morning before the sunrise.

 7. Waterfalls: Tibumana Waterfall, Waterfall Kanto Lampo.
 There are so many beautiful waterfalls around Bali.
 I went to this two and they were absolutely gorgeous.